jermseesghosts/OBSIDIAN/README.md

 ---

-## What SABLE Is
+## What OBSIDIAN Is

-SABLE is not a trading bot.
+OBSIDIAN is not a trading bot.
 It is not a signal feed.
 It is not a dashboard with charts.

-SABLE is an autonomous capital intelligence system — a governed, multi-agent deliberation architecture that ingests real-time market sensor data, fuses it across a structured ontology, debates it through an eight-agent adversarial council, enforces it against a constitutional law layer, and delivers sourced, annotated, fully structured investment cases to a single operator.
+OBSIDIAN is an autonomous capital intelligence system — a governed, multi-agent deliberation architecture that ingests real-time market sensor data, fuses it across a structured ontology, debates it through an eight-agent adversarial council, enforces it against a constitutional law layer, and delivers sourced, annotated, fully structured investment cases to a single operator.

-Where most systems chase signals, SABLE builds conviction.
+Where most systems chase signals, OBSIDIAN builds conviction.

 It operates with the posture of a senior portfolio manager and the precision of a weapons system. **Silent until certain.
 Lethal when it acts.**